 The many audio innovations originating at Harrison over the last 45 years are almost too numerous to list.
 Here are a few:

 - Pro audio’s first 24-and 32-mixing bus consoles (to address the rapidly escalating multi-track tape recording format requirements of the past three decades).

-- The first snapshot console automation system ("Autoset" introduced in 1977).
+- The first real time fader/mute automation system ("Autoset" introduced in 1977).

 - The first cinema-sound multiple panning modes on each channel (to fulfill client needs for complex multi-channel film sound formats).

 - The first automated, multi-channel graphic equalizer (to retain and instantly recall complex settings).